cms-sw/cmssw/Geometry/TrackerNumberingBuilder/README.md

 Subdetectors 3 to 6 are as for the Run 1 detector since the SiStrip Tracker is the same in phase1.

-The configuration names for this detid schema are `trackerNumberingSLHCGeometry` for `TrackerGeometricDetESModule` and for `TrackerTopology`
+The configuration names for this detid schema are `trackerNumberingSLHCGeometry_cfi` for `TrackerGeometricDetESModule` and `trackerTopologySLHCConstants_cfi` for `TrackerTopology`

 ### Phase 2 Upgrade Detector DetId schema
 The phase 2 detector DetId schema is formally identical to the one of the phase 1 detector but only subdetectors 1 and 2